qenfay/know-dot-edu-dot-pk/README.md

 - Add actual course management features
 - Group files of similar types in different folders for organised sense of heirarchy
 - A more encapsulated way of implementing views
+- Store some photos locally as links have expired